Los Angeles Lakers: 1968–1973: The arrival of Wilt Chamberlain

-Wilt Chamberlain played for Los Angeles for five seasons during the late 1960s and early 1970s.
-He was an integral part of their 1971–72 team that is considered one of the best in NBA history.
+Wilt Chamberlain (pictured in 1972) played for the Lakers through 1968–1973 seasons, and was integral on the 1971–72 championship team that is considered one of the best in NBA history.

 On July 9, 1968, the team acquired Wilt Chamberlain from the Philadelphia 76ers for Darrell Imhoff, Archie Clark, and Jerry Chambers.
 In his first season as a Laker, Chamberlain set a team record by averaging a league-leading 21.1 rpg.
 West, Baylor, and Chamberlain each averaged over 20 points, and Los Angeles won their division.
 The Lakers and Celtics again met in the finals, and Los Angeles had home court advantage against Boston for the first time in their rivalry.
 They won the first game behind Jerry West's 53 points, and had a 3–2 lead after five.
 Boston won the series in seven games however, and earned their 11th NBA Championship in 13 seasons.
 West was named the first-ever Finals MVP; this remains the only time that a member of the losing team has won the award.
 In 1970, West won his first scoring title at 31.2 ppg, the team returned to the finals, and for the first time in 16 years, they did not have to face the Celtics; instead playing the New York Knicks, who defeated them 4–3.
 The next season the Lakers were defeated by the Milwaukee Bucks, led by future Laker Lew Alcindor (now known as Kareem Abdul-Jabbar) in the Western Conference Finals.